 The Clark R. Pigott Scholarship Fund was established in 1972 by Mrs. Bobbie R. Pigott of Wichita, Kansas, in memory of her late husband, who attended Marietta College with the Class of 1917.
-The income from the fund is devoted each year to scholarships for deserving students, particularly those who have football or other athletic abilities and participate in the intercollegiate programs of the College.
+The income from the fund is devoted each year to scholarships for deserving (academically and financially) students majoring in athletic training, petroleum engineering or music theatre.
+These were three strong areas of interest to Clark Pigott.